Singapore's economic strategy review to look at 'bolder moves' to push up growth: Jeffrey Siow

 The minister, who is also a member of SERT, was speaking on the sidelines of an engagement with more than 70 business leaders organised with the Singapore Business Federation (SBF) as part of the review.
 The engagement session was closed to the media.

+Economic Strategy Review committees have held over 50 engagement sessions and company visits so far, said Mr Siow.

-The review’s committees have engaged about 3,000 people so far, including business leaders and members of labour and trade associations, said Mr Andrew Kwan, vice-chair of SBF.
+As for SERT, SBF has engaged about 3,000 people so far, including business leaders and members of labour and trade associations, said Mr Andrew Kwan the SBF vice-chair.

 DOING MORE WITH COMPANIES